Scented Daffodil 'Grand Monarch'

 A bright white perianth of overlapping, pointed petals crowned with a small, pale yellow cup.
 A beauty with excellent vigour.
-Opens early to mid season with up to six flowers on each tall stem.
+Opens mid season with up to six flowers on each tall stem.

 Also known as Daffodil ‘Grand Monarque’.

 Scented Daffodils are virtually indestructible, simply plant and enjoy.

 Also known as Jonquils or Jonquil type or tazetta type daffodils, cluster daffodils.
 Whatever you want to call them, Scented Daffodils are some of the toughest around.
 The blooms cluster together on branched stems, forming an impressive display.
 The blooms have a strong, sweet fragrance that carries beautifully throughout the garden or home.
 They make a top choice for beginners and for warmer climates.